-The rationale for the financial resource sizing is documented in both the LCH Board's Risk Appetite statement and the LCH Board approved suite of risk policies.
-Risk Appetite is expressed in the Risk Governance Framework, issued by the LCH Board at least annually, which establishes the risk appetite and tolerance for each identified risk, and sets the high level standards it expects LCH to adopt in managing such risks.
+The rationale for the financial resource sizing is documented in both the LCH SA Board's Risk Appetite statement and the LCH SA Board approved suite of risk policies.
+Risk Appetite is expressed in the Risk Governance Framework, issued by the LCH SA Board at least annually, which establishes the risk appetite and tolerance for each identified risk, and sets the high level standards it expects LCH SA to adopt in managing such risks.

-LCH maintains policies covering each of the risk types and detailing how each risk is managed according to the LCH Board's expectations.
-These policies are subject to a thorough review at least annually by internal risk governance and the Risk Committee and approved by the LCH Board.
-Financial resource holdings are covered by the Financial Resource Adequacy Policy.
+LCH SA maintains policies covering each of the risk types and detailing how each risk is managed according to the LCH SA Board's expectations.
+These policies are subject to a thorough review at least annually by internal risk governance and the Risk Committee and approved by the LCH SA Board.

-Rule 17Ad-22(e)(4)(ii)
+T

-Rule 17Ad-22(e) (4) (ii) requires a covered clearing agency that provides CCP services, and that is "systemically important in multiple jurisdictions" or "a clearing agency involved in activities with a more complex risk profile," to establish, implement, maintain and enforce written policies and procedures reasonably designed to maintain additional financial resources, to the extent not already maintained pursuant to Rule 17Ad-22(e)(4)(i), at a minimum level necessary to enable it to cover a wide range of foreseeable stress scenarios, including but not limited to the default of the two participant families that would potentially cause the largest aggregate credit exposure for the covered clearing agency in extreme market conditions (hereinafter the "cover two" requirement).
+Rule 17Ad-22(e)(4)(ii) Rule 17Ad-22(e) (4) (ii) requires a covered clearing agency that provides CCP services, and that is "systemically important in multiple jurisdictions" or "a clearing agency involved in activities with a more complex risk profile," to establish, implement, maintain and enforce written policies and procedures reasonably designed to maintain additional financial resources, to the extent not already maintained pursuant to Rule 17Ad-22(e)(4)(i), at a minimum level necessary to enable it to cover a wide range of foreseeable stress scenarios, including but not limited to the default of the two participant families that would potentially cause the largest aggregate credit exposure for the covered clearing agency in extreme market conditions (hereinafter the "cover two" requirement).

+the "cover two" requirement).

 In order to cover potential future exposures to clearing members under extreme but plausible market conditions, clearing members contribute to the service specific default funds.
-LCH maintains additional financial resources sufficient to cover a wide range of potential stress scenarios that include, but are not limited to, the default of the two clearing members and their affiliates that would potentially cause the largest aggregate credit exposure for LCH in extreme but plausible market conditions.
-Therefore, these default funds are sized to meet the largest two member stress losses above margins (including those of clients and affiliates), applying a set of scenarios of extreme but plausible market conditions.
+LCH SA maintains additional financial resources sufficient to cover a wide range of potential stress scenarios that include, but are not limited to, the default of the two clearing members and their affiliates that would potentially cause the largest aggregate credit exposure for LCH SA in extreme but plausible market conditions.
+Therefore, these default funds are sized to meet the largest two-member stress losses above margins (including those of clients and affiliates), applying a set of scenarios of extreme but plausible market conditions.

 Stress losses on each clearing member's positions, including those of its clients and affiliates, are modelled each day against the set of extreme but plausible stress scenarios used to size the default fund and netted against margins held.
 Their largest net stress loss is limited to a maximum of 45 percent of the relevant default fund (the daily Clearing Limit); members with weaker credit scores have lower limits.
-Additional margin

-(Default Fund Additional Margin or DFAM) is called from any member with a net stress loss above this limit in order to reduce its net stress exposure.
+In order to reduce its net stress exposure, additional margin (Default Fund Additional Margin or ("DFAM")) is called from any member with a net stress loss above this limit.

-LCH maintains a record of historical stress test scenarios covering financial crises and exceptional trading days in the last 30 years.
+LCH SA maintains a record of historical stress test scenarios covering financial crises and exceptional trading days in the last 30 years.
 These are a well recognised set of past stresses in use today by most financial institutions.
-Any changes are subject to approval by the Executive Risk Committee and are reported to the LCH Risk Committee.
+Any changes are subject to approval by the Executive Risk Committee and are reported to the LCH SA Risk Committee.
 Such changes will lead to the inclusion of scenarios covering new periods of increased market volatility which are added to the set of historical stress-test scenarios as soon as practicable.

-In addition, LCH maintains and regularly reviews a suite of theoretical scenarios which entail either a remodelling of historically observed scenarios, with more extreme movements and/or de-correlation, or hypothetical scenarios including for example a sovereign default, price changes and yield curve shifts.
+In addition, LCH SA maintains and regularly reviews a suite of theoretical scenarios which entail either a remodelling of historically observed scenarios, with more extreme movements and/or de-correlation, or hypothetical scenarios including, for example, a sovereign default, price changes and yield curve shifts.